Jules Olitski: Career

 He exhibited internationally in the late 1960s and was selected as one of four artists to represent the United States at the Venice Biennale in 1966.
 In 1969 he was invited to exhibit large, aluminum, spray-painted sculptures at the Metropolitan Museum of Art, becoming the first living American artist to be given a one-person exhibition there.

-He taught at Bennington College from 1963 to 1967.
+He taught at C.W.
+Post College from 1956 to 1963 and Bennington College from 1963 to 1967.

-In the 1970s Olitski returned to the thick impasto surfaces that characterized his work in the 1950s but with innovative techniques that took advantage of the newly improved polymer and gel acrylic mediums.
 In 1994 he was elected into the National Academy of Design.

-His late works from 2001 to 2007 are characterized by intensely colored orbs that can evoke landscape or skyscape.
-Norman L. Kleeblat wrote in the catalog that accompanied the exhibition Jules Olitski-The Late Paintings-A Celebration, at Knoedler and Company: "The intensity of Olitski's colors can feel jarring when each colored area is observed separately.
+His works from 2001 to 2007 are characterized by intensely colored orbs that evoke landscapes or skyscapes.
+Norman Kleeblatt wrote in the catalog that accompanied the exhibition Jules Olitski–The Late Paintings: A Celebration at Knoedler and Company: "The intensity of Olitski's colors can feel jarring when each colored area is observed separately.
 But the artist is a master of unlikely clashes of intense and artificial-looking colors recalling Delacroix."

 Olitski had over 150 one-person exhibitions in his lifetime and is represented in museums worldwide.
 He received honorary doctorates from the University of Hartford, Keene State College, and Southern New Hampshire University.
-The Estate of Jules Olitski is represented by YaresArt.
+His estate is represented by YaresArt.

-In 2024, Olitski's work was included in Every Sound Is a Shape of Time: Selections from PAMM's Collection at the Pérez Art Museum Miami, alongside modern and contemporary artists Mark Bradford, Helen Frankenthaler, Richard Serra, and Louis Morris, among others.
+In 2024, Olitski's work was included in Every Sound Is a Shape of Time: Selections from PAMM's Collection at the Pérez Art Museum Miami, alongside Mark Bradford, Helen Frankenthaler, Richard Serra, and Louis Morris, among others.